Command-line interface¶

 Note

-must be set.
+One of --dry-run or --sample must be set.
 If you want to run all spiders to completion, use Scrapyd, which has better scheduling control and process management.

 scrapy checkall

 This command is for developers of Kingfisher Collect.
-When a new spider is added, or when a spider’s class-level docstring is updated, the developer should run this command to update docs/spiders.rst
+When a new spider is added, or when a spider’s class-level docstring is updated, the developer should run this command to update docs/spiders.rst:

 scrapy updatedocs